attennig/CaWaLand/README.md

 This repository contains the code, data, and documentation required to reproduce the experiments and results presented in the paper: "Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads".
-[Read](https://arxiv.org/abs/2512.08725)
+Currently under review, [read here](https://arxiv.org/abs/2512.08725)
 The repository aims to make our analysis transparent and fully reproducible.